-- An admissions presentation highlighting academics, student life, and the admissions process.
+- An admissions presentation highlighting academics & student life.

-- Academic breakout sessions with faculty and students for specific program areas.
+- Academic breakout sessions with faculty & students for larger program areas.

-- A campus tour showcasing classrooms, dining facilities, residence halls, and more.
+- A campus tour showcasing classrooms, dining, residence halls, and more.

 - An informational fair with representatives from all academic departments, key student service areas, and various clubs and organizations.